GNOME/gtk/CONTRIBUTING.md

    better way to do things.
 If you are making changes to GTK, you should be subscribed to the [gtk-devel](https://mail.gnome.org/mailman/listinfo/gtk-devel-list) mailing list; this is a good place to ask about intended changes.
-   The `#gtk+` IRC channel on irc.gnome.org is also a good place to find GTK developers to discuss changes, but if you live outside of the EU/US time zones, an email to the gtk-devel mailing list is the most certain and preferred method.
+   The `#gtk` IRC channel on irc.gnome.org is also a good place to find GTK developers to discuss changes, but if you live outside of the EU/US time zones, an email to the gtk-devel mailing list is the most certain and preferred method.